technicat/fedicat/README.md

 - Simplified arguments, avoid having to fill out parameter structs.
 - Random other conveniences

-This package is not stable since [Fedicat the app](https://fedicat.com/) is in active development and relies on my [fork of TootSDK](https://github.com/technicat/TootSDK).
+This package is not stable since [Fedicat the app](https://fedicat.com/) is in active development and sometimes relies on my [fork of TootSDK](https://github.com/technicat/TootSDK).
 Formatted with [swift-format](https://github.com/apple/swift-format).